Crossing Probabilities of Multiple Ising Interfaces: Crossing Probabilities in the Critical Ising Model

 Suppose that $(\Omega^{\delta}; x_1^{\delta}, \ldots, x_{2N}^{\delta})$ approximate some polygon $(\Omega; x_1, \ldots, x_{2N})$ as $\delta\to 0$, as detailed below.
-K.~Izyurov proved in his article~\cite{IzyurovIsingMultiplyConnectedDomains} that ``locally", the scaling limits of these interfaces are given by the Loewner chain~\eqref{eqn::loewnerchain_partition} with $\kappa=3$ and $\PartF = \PartF^{(N)}_{\Ising}$.
-In Section~\ref{subsec::ising_Ztotal_global}, we briefly explain how to extend this result to a ``global" one, that is, to establish the convergence for the whole curves instead only up to a stopping time.
+K.~Izyurov proved in his article~\cite{IzyurovIsingMultiplyConnectedDomains} that ``locally", the scaling limits of these interfaces are given by the Loewner chain~\eqref{eqn::loewnerchain_partition} with $\kappa=3$ and $\PartF = \PartF_{\Ising}$.
+In Section~\ref{subsec::ising_Ztotal_global}, we briefly explain how to extend this result to a ``global" one, that is, to establish the convergence for the \textit{whole} curves instead only up to a stopping time.
 The proof crucially relies on the continuity of the Loewner chain, Theorem~\ref{thm::loewner_Ztotal_continuity}.

 In this article, we are primarily interested in the probability that the Ising interfaces form a given connectivity encoded in a link pattern $\alpha$.
 In general, formulas for such crossing probabilities are not known --- a few special cases appear in~\cite{IzyurovObservableFree}.
-Nevertheless, in our main result, Theorem~\ref{thm::ising_crossingproba}, we prove that the Ising crossing probabilities do indeed have a conformally invariant scaling limit, and specify this limit as the ratio $\PartF_\alpha / \PartF_{\Ising}$, hence understanding it completely in the scaling limit.
-This ratio also gives a characterization of the Ising crossing probabilities in terms of a $c = 1/2$ conformal field theory: indeed, $\PartF_\alpha$ can be seen as boundary correlation functions of a degenerate field with conformal weight $h_{1,2} = 1/2$, associated to the free fermion (or the energy density)~\cite{ID_book, DMS:CFT, HonglerThesis, HonglerSmirnovIsingEnergy, FSKZ-A_formula_for_crossing_probabilities_of_critical_systems_inside_polygons}.
-We prove Theorem~\ref{thm::ising_crossingproba} in Section~\ref{ProofSec}.
+Nevertheless, in this section we will prove Theorem~\ref{thm::ising_crossingproba}, which shows that the critical Ising crossing probabilities do indeed have a conformally invariant scaling limit (cf.~Corollary~\ref{cor::CI}), specified as the ratio $\PartF_\alpha / \PartF_{\Ising}$ of partition functions discussed in Sections~\ref{sec::pre}--\ref{sec::Ising_partition_function}.
+Interestingly, this ratio also gives a characterization of the Ising crossing probabilities in terms of a $c = 1/2$ conformal field theory: indeed, the probability amplitudes $\PartF_\alpha$ can be seen as correlation functions of a degenerate field with conformal weight $h_{1,2} = 1/2$, associated to the free fermion (or the energy density) on the boundary --- for more discussion on these concepts, see, e.g., the textbooks~\cite{ID_book, DMS:CFT}, the article~\cite{PeltolaICMP}, and the results in~\cite{HonglerThesis, HonglerSmirnovIsingEnergy}.